TYPO3 Hosting: Compare Hosting

 What are the minimum installation requirements for TYPO3?

-TYPO3 can be installed on an HTTP server like Apache or IIS, on a Linux, Microsoft Windows or Mac OS X operating system.
-It requires PHP 5.3+, and a relational database.
-Some third-party extensions require this to be MySQL, but TYPO3 supports many other relational databases including Oracle, PostgreSQL, and others.
+TYPO3 can be installed on an HTTP server like Apache or IIS, on a Linux, Microsoft Windows, or Mac OS X operating system.
+It requires PHP, and a relational database.
+Some third-party extensions require this to be MySQL, but TYPO3 supports many other relational databases including Oracle and PostgreSQL.

 Who uses TYPO3?